OreCruncher/DynamicSurroundingsDocs/docs/source/config/modconfiguration.rst

 * ``soundconfig.json`` - configuration related to how sounds should be handled
 * ``dsurround.json`` - contains the runtime configuration settings for the mod

+It is recommended that settings be changed using the in-game menus.
+This will minimize the chances of typos in the config.
+If you need to modify directly, make sure Minecraft is not running to avoid the chance of the Minecraft client overwriting any changes that have been made.

+To be able to access the mod configuration menu, Cloth-Config needs to be installed with the modpack.
+This applies to Fabric as well as NeoForge.
+Additionally, Fabric does not provide a mod listing feature out of the box.
+The mod ModMenu can be installed to provide this functionality.

 soundconfig.json
 ----------------
 This document is an array of Json entities with the form of: